gaurav-pasarkar/rock-paper-scissor/kata.md

 The only change in the main code we need is changing `p1Win++` TO `p1.setWins();`.
 We already know why

-One tiny refactoring that we can do is to create a stub for our choice generator
+> One tiny refactoring that we can do is to create a stub for our choice generator

+The only remaining test to write is for the `Draw` case.
+As we now have a stub for fixed choice generator, we can stub following choices `Rock, Rock, Rock, Scissor`.
+This will ensure that the first round is a draw and Player1 wins the next.

+_Again, the number of draws count seems off.
+It is getting printed before the evaluation of choices.
+Let's fix this in the next iteration_